Light fluffy and delicious vegan vanilla cake! Two layers of vanilla sponge, topped with a velvety vegan vanilla frosting and fresh strawberries.

 *The cake tins used in this recipe are 7 inches round.
-If you want to make this cake for different sized cake pans, see our vegan white cake recipe which is an 8-inch cake or our vegan vanilla sheet cake which adapts perfectly to two 8-inch cake layers.
+If you want to make this cake for 8-inch cake pans, see our vegan white cake recipe which is an 8-inch cake or our vegan vanilla sheet cake which adapts perfectly to two 8-inch cake layers.
 If you want to adapt it to 9-inch cake pans see our full instructions below.

 *Only add fresh strawberries to this cake if you’re going to be eating it right away.
 The strawberries are a fabulous addition to the flavor of this cake, BUT they run and can cause sogginess.
 So if you are keeping this cake for a few days, then either don’t use strawberries at all or just add some strawberry slices directly to the individual cake slices when served.

 *Nutrition information is based on 1 serve of 10 with a very generous amount of vanilla frosting.

 - Calories: 441